 The ability to control settings are likely electronically controlled.
 Other manufacturers use the same type of system to control the suspension response automatically depending on road conditions.
-If a failure occurs, an amber text symbol may be shown.
+If a failure occurs, an yellow/amber text symbol may be shown.
 CK SUSP stands for Check Suspension.
-The ECS is an acronym for Electronically Controlled Suspension.
+The amber shock absorber or spring is an Active Suspension Warning symbol.
+And the ECS is an acronym for Electronically Controlled Suspension.

-In either case, if the advanced system fails, the suspension will default to an average and perfectly safe response mode.
+In either of these cases, if the advanced system fails, the suspension will default to an average and perfectly safe response mode and the car will be safe to drive.
 Have the advanced system checked out by you dealer or authorized repair shop as soon as possible.

-Since this system will be tied to the vehicle’s Stability Control System, a second light may appear as well, indicating that the Stability Control System has been turned off.
+Since these systems are likely be tied to the vehicle’s Stability Control System, a second light may appear as well, indicating that the Stability Control System has been turned off.
 See our Multiple Symbols page for more information.

 Keep the Symbol meanings with you!
 Download our Mobile App here or search ‘Dashboard Symbols’ at your device’s app store.